 Enjoy the peace and solitude but be prepared to bundle up as the winds in the winter in the park can be particularly cruel.

 Close to cities but a feeling of being far-removed

-Take Crowchild Trail North from the downtown core.
-Stay on it as it becomes Highway 1A west for 24.1 km.
+From downtown Calgary take Crowchild Trail North and stay on it as it becomes Highway 1A west for 24.1 km.